fomkin/adt-maven-plugin/README.md

         <type>ane</type>
     </dependency>

-Note that Flexmojos doesn't support ANE dependencies at this moment (30.03.2012), so you can deploy your ANE with `ane` and `swc` packagings, and add they to dependencies both.
-Another way: use my experimental Flexmojos fork version `4.3-beta-y1` (available in my repo).
+Note that Flexmojos 4.x doesn't support ANE dependencies, so you need to use Flexmojos 6.x.

 Run custom command
 -----------------------------------------------